2022 Georgia state elections: United States Senate

 Incumbent Democrat Raphael Warnock won the 2020–2021 special election against incumbent Republican Kelly Loeffler to fill the remainder of former Sen. Johnny Isakson's term.
 (Isakson had resigned at the end of 2019, and Loeffler was appointed by Governor Brian Kemp following Isakson's resignation.)
 No candidate in the open election on November 3 received the 50% required by Georgia law to avoid a runoff, a type of election colloquially known as a "jungle primary"—Warnock received just 32.9% of the vote—and so a runoff election between Warnock and Loeffler was held on January 5, 2021, which Warnock won with 51% of the vote.

 Former Republican senator David Perdue, who lost his race to Democratic challenger Jon Ossoff in 2021, filed paperwork to run for this seat.
 A week after filing the paperwork, however, Perdue announced that he would not pursue another race for the Senate.
 Loeffler considered running again, while former U.S. Representative Doug Collins declined to run after heavy speculation that he would enter the race.
 Herschel Walker, a professional football player, announced in August 2021 that he would join the Republican primary.

 Governor

 Governor Brian Kemp was elected in 2018 with 50.2% of the vote.
 He ran for re-election, facing primary challenges from former U.S. Senator David Perdue and several other candidates.

 Stacey Abrams, former minority leader of the Georgia House of Representatives and Democratic nominee for governor in 2018, ran unchallenged for the Democratic nomination.

 Kemp easily won reelection, receiving 53.4% to Abrams’ 45.9% (7.5%).

+Lieutenant governor

+Incumbent Republican Lieutenant Governor Geoff Duncan, who was first elected in 2018, declined to run for a second term after he openly contradicted claims of election fraud in the 2020 presidential election.

+State legislator Burt Jones won the Republican nomination and was one of two Trump-endorsed statewide candidates in Georgia to do so, along with Herschel Walker in his run for U.S. Senate.
+Attorney Charlie Bailey won the Democratic primary in a runoff.

+Jones was declared the winner on November 9 after all the votes were counted.